 Have you ever heard a friend or work colleague mention something about watching a movie or show “on my Roku” and wondered what they were talking about?
 If so, you’ve probably got questions.
 Like, what is a Roku?
 How does Roku work?
 Do you need a subscription to use it?
 Is it just a device you buy or is it software?

 Give us a few minutes of your time and we’ll make you a Roku expert — and help you decide if this popular streaming media platform is right for you.
 Once you’re up to speed, take a glance at the best Cyber Monday Roku TV deals and best Cyber Monday sales happening now.

 What is Roku?

-Roku is a company that makes a family of media-streaming devices that all run the Roku software (the latest version is Roku OS 9.2).
+Roku is a company that makes a family of media-streaming devices that all run the Roku software (the latest version is Roku OS 9.4).
 The name means “six” in Japanese because Roku is the sixth company launched by its founder, Anthony Wood.
-The company’s first product — the Roku DVP — was launched in 2008 and it has been releasing new versions of its hardware and software on a regular basis ever since.
+The company launched its first product — the Roku DVP — in 2008 and has been releasing new versions of its hardware and software on a regular basis ever since.

 Unlike home theater PCs, game consoles, or other internet-connected devices, Roku streaming media players have always focused on providing a dead-simple way to access streaming video and audio content on a TV.
 Whether it’s Netflix, YouTube, Amazon Prime Video, or hundreds of other services, a Roku device lets you watch them all — plus a huge variety of specialized “channels” that stream everything else from the spiritual to the strange.